spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 * [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable) for building and running Deck
 * [kubectl] for managing your Kubernetes cluster
 * [Telepresence], a network proxy
+* Spinnaker 1.21.x, installed using [Spinnaker Operator]

 ## Save your Kubernetes config file

-The session instructor creates a Kubernetes namespace for each registered attendee and emails a a download link.
+The session instructor creates a Kubernetes namespace on EKS for each registered attendee and emails a download link.
 Save this YAML file to your local `~./kube/` directory.
-You can name the file anything you'd like, but a good name would be `garden.yaml`.
+You can name the file anything you'd like, but for this workshop we suggest `garden.yaml`.

+_Subsequent steps in this workshop refer to your `kubeconfig` file as `garden.yaml`._

 ## Install software